 While the patio simply called for decorating and furniture, the space that commanded the most work was the original kitchen.
 Given the house was only 5 years old when we bought it, it was hard to justify ripping out such a significant room, but I was clear before we bought it that I would only proceed with the purchase if we agreed to some renovation.

-It was a dark cherry wood with all black counters and a dark gray backsplash and mud colored floor.
-It was as far from modern French country as a room could be and the darkness depressed me every time I walked into the room
+It was dark cherry wood with all black counters and a dark gray backsplash and mud colored floor.
+It was as far from my style as a room could be and the darkness depressed me every time I walked into the room

 (You can see more of our dramatic kitchen renovation here.)